UntitledModGame/umg-mods/dimensions/initial_planning.md

 ### BEST OPTION:

 - no getters/setters
-- dimensions mod automatically emits `dimensions:entityMoved`
-    if an entity moves.
+- dimensions mod automatically emits `:entityMovedDimensions` if an entity moves.